Mechanism

 Built into Coseek's cold calling service.

-Post-call email FAQ
+FAQ

 No. The trigger is engagement, not call completion.
-Follow-up makes sense when the decision-maker asks for information, names a pain point, agrees to a meeting or callback, mentions another stakeholder, or gives Coseek a real reason to continue the conversation.
+Follow-up makes sense when the decision-maker asks for information, names a pain point, agrees to a meeting or callback, mentions another stakeholder, or gives us a real reason to continue the conversation.

 AI drafts from the transcript, rep notes, and account context.
 A rep reviews the draft before sending.
 The review matters because transcripts can miss nuance, and a follow-up should preserve the buyer's words without overstating what they said.